 For Joel Irons and his light, friendship, and unwavering commitment to the OHS Music Department May this piece be a loving reminder for all of those who were fortunate enough to have crossed his path.
 About the Composer

 Harrison J. Collins (b.
 1999) began composing at the young age of thirteen.
 Since then, he has made a name for himself across the United States as a skilled composer.
 He combines his musical studies in academic settings with years of self-teaching and a strong intuition to write music that challenges and connects to performers and listeners alike.

-His works for wind ensemble, orchestra, and chamber ensembles are published by Murphy Music Press, C. Alan Publications, and more, and have been performed across the United States and internationally.
-He is a winner of numerous composition competitions, including the Sinta Quartet Composition Competition, the Dallas Winds Fanfare Competition, and the National Young Composers Challenge.
-Harrison is a proud representative and board member for the Millennium Composers Initiative, through which he seeks to provide opportunities for other composers to grow and reach new heights.
-In 2022, he founded the Aurora Tapestry Collective with his friends Kevin Day, Josh Trentadue, and Katahj Copley.
+His works for wind ensemble, orchestra, and chamber ensembles are published by Murphy Music Press, M&M Music Press, C. Alan Publications, and more, and have been performed across the United States and internationally.
+He is a winner of numerous composition competitions, including the Sinta Quartet Composition Competition, the Dallas Winds Fanfare Competition, the National Young Composers Challenge, the Austin Symphony Orchestra's Texas Young Composers Competition, and multiple Fifteen Minutes of Fame competitions held by Vox Novus - including one in which his work was selected for performance by the acclaimed West Point Band.
 Harrison spent several years at Illinois State University, where he studied composition with Dr. Roy Magnuson and Dr. Roger Zare.
-Harrison currently studies at Texas Christian University with Dr. Neil Anderson-Himmelspach and Dr. Till Meyn, where he is seeking a degree in music composition.
+Harrison currently studies at Texas Christian University, where he is seeking degrees in music composition and music education.
+Commissioned by Tyler DeVault and the Olympia High School Concert Band For Joel Irons and his light, friendship, and unwavering commitment to the OHS Music Department May this piece be a loving reminder for all of those who were fortunate enough to have crossed his path.

+For Perusal ONW.
+O JStands for Joe Music

-For Perusal Only. © J Stands for Joe Music
+For Perusal ONW.
+O JStands for Joe Music

-For Parusal Only. © J Stands for Joe Music
+© J Stands for Joe Music